-As the microorganisms responsible for the infection multiply, the infection extends along the anatomical fascial planes, often respecting the deep muscle structures and, to varying degrees, the overlying skin, making it difficult to assess the degree of involvement.
+As the microorganisms responsible for the infection multiply, the disease extends along the anatomical fascial planes, often respecting the deep muscle structures and, to varying degrees, the overlying skin, making it difficult to assess the degree of involvement.

 Skin and superficial fascia:

 The cephalic skin of the inguinal ligament is supported by Camper’s fascia, which is a layer of fatty tissue of varying thickness and the superficial vessels of the skin that passes through it.
-Scarpa’s fascia forms another distinct layer deep to Camper’s fascia.
+Scarpa’s fascia forms another distinct layer deep into Camper’s fascia.

-In the perineum, Scarpa’s fascia is mixed with Colles’ fascia (also known as superficial perineal fascia), while continuing with the Dartos fascia of the penis and scrotum.
+In the perineum, Scarpa’s fascia is mixed with Colles’ fascia (also known as superficial perineal fascia) while continuing with the Dartos fascia of the penis and scrotum.

 Superiorly, the Scarpa and Camper fascia fuse and attach to the clavicles, ultimately limiting the cephalic extension of an infection that may have originated in the perineum.

-Colles’ fascia is attached to the pubic arch and the base of the perineal membrane, and is continuous with the superficial Dartos fascia of the scrotal wall.
+Colles’ fascia is attached to the pubic arch and the base of the perineal membrane and is continuous with the superficial Dartos fascia of the scrotal wall.
 The perineal membrane is also known as the lower fascia of the urogenital diaphragm and, together with Colles’ fascia, defines the superficial perineal space.

-This space contains the membranous urethra, the bulbar urethra and the bulbourethral glands.
+This space contains the membranous urethra, the bulbar urethra, and the bulbourethral glands.
 In addition, this space is adjacent to the anterior anal wall and the ischiorectal fossae.

-Fournier’s gangrene usually occurs because of an infection in, or near, your genitals.
+Fournier’s gangrene usually occurs because of an infection in or near your genitals.
 Sources of infection may include:

-- Infections of the urinary tract.
+- Diseases of the urinary tract.

 - Bladder infections